 We carry a range of boards of different styles, profiles, constructions and price points.
 Ask our professional team any questions you have when choosing the best snowboard for your needs.

-The way a snowboard rides is most noticeably down to its profile, or the shape of the board when you look down its edge.
-Camber has been around since snowboards were first introduced and was borrowed from snow skis.
-The edges touch the snow on the tip and tail but lift towards the middle.
+The profile is the shape of the board when you look down its edge.
+Camber touches the snow at the tip and tail but lift towards the middle.
 Camber provides the best edge-hold and most pop and is often found in hard-charging all-mountain boards such as the Burton Custom X. The downside of camber is that it can feel aggressive and is more difficult to manage for beginners to intermediate riders due to catching edges.
-Our favourite camber snowboards include the Burton Free Thinker, Burton Custom, Capita Outsiders, Capita Black Snowboard of Death, Rome Buckshot, Salomon Huck Knife, Burton Rewind and Capita Birds of a Feather.
+Our favourite camber snowboards include the Burton Free Thinker, Burton Custom, Capita Outsiders, Rome Buckshot, Salomon Huck Knife and Capita Birds of a Feather.

 Rocker was introduced by Lib Tech in 2006 and has proven to be a popular choice used by all snowboard brands to this day.
 A rocker profile touches the snow in the middle and lifts up at the tip and tail.
 Rocker allows for a smooth, buttery feel both on-snow and on rails and effortless float in powder.
 A downside to rocker is that it will have less edge-hold, have less pop and be less stable at high speed.
 Rocker is a popular choice amongst park boards such as the Rome Artifact, Capita Ultrafear and Capita Horrorscope, all-mountain boards such as the Rome Gang Plank, Lib Tech Skate Banana, GNU Carbon Credit, Capita Space Metal Fantasy and Roxy Ally.